rnbguy/oopsla21artifact/jepsen/README.md

 # Dependencies
 - docker-compose and docker
+- dos2unix
 - Bash and its utilities

-If you are using apt, `sudo apt install docker-compose; sudo gpasswd -a <username> docker` and reboot.
+If you are using apt, `sudo apt install dos2unix docker-compose; sudo gpasswd -a <username> docker` and reboot.

-If you are using pacman, `sudo pacman -S docker-compose; sudo gpasswd -a <username> docker; sudo systemctl enable docker` and rebbot.
+If you are using pacman, `sudo pacman -S dos2unix docker-compose --needed; sudo gpasswd -a <username> docker; sudo systemctl enable docker` and rebbot.
 If you are using something different than `systemctl`, change the command accordingly.

 # Instructions